Sijmen1/Workshopforbeginnergit/README.md

 # Workshopforbeginnergit
-This is the readme for the workshop for git beginners by Martijn Bakker, Sijmen Jaarsma, Jari Oostrom, and Renske Zandberg.
+This is the readme for the workshop for git beginners by Martijn, Sijmen, Jari, and Renske.
 Start here: https://github.com/Sijmen1/Workshopforbeginnergit/wiki